benerain/benerain/README.md

 ## Yujia Li

-I am an algorithm engineer in the remote sensing industry.
-My interest lies in optimizing the processing speed of huge remote sensing data and applying deep learning algorithm.
+I am an very begining algorithm engineer in the remote sensing industry.
+My interest lies in optimizing the processing speed of huge remote sensing data and applying deep learning algorithm to extract useful information from remote sensing images.

 - 🌱 Here are few published papers from my early years in school: